aleskucera/road-segmentation/README.md

 ## Installation and setup

-The code is meant to be developed locally in a `Python=3.10` environment and then run on a remote server.
+The code is meant to be developed locally in a `Python 3.10` environment and then run on a remote server.
 The following instructions are for setting up the local development environment.

 ### Local setup